Saint-Gobain: 1789–1910: Industrial Revolution

 In 1789, as a consequence of the French Revolution, the state financial and competitive privileges accorded to Compagnie Dagincourt were abolished.
 The company had to depend on the participation and capital of private investors, although it continued to remain partly under the control of the French state.

 In the 1820s, Saint-Gobain continued to function as it had under the Ancien Régime, manufacturing high-quality mirrors and glass for the luxury market.
 However, although in 1824, a new glass manufacturer was established in Commentry, France, and in 1837, several Belgian glass manufacturers were also founded.
 While Saint-Gobain continued to dominate the luxury high-quality mirror and glass markets, its newly created competitors focused their attention on making medium and low-quality products.
 The manufacture of products of such quality made mirrors and glass affordable for the masses.
 In response, the company extended its product line to include lower-quality glass and mirrors.

-In 1830, just as Louis-Philippe became King of the newly restored French Monarchy, Saint-Gobain was transformed into a Public Limited Company and became independent from the state for the first time.
+In 1830, around the same time as Louis Philippe I became the King of the French as a result of the Bourbon Restoration, Saint-Gobain was transformed into a Public Limited Company and became independent from the state for the first time.

 While mirrors remained their primary business, Saint-Gobain began to diversify their product line to include glass panes for skylights, roofs, and room dividers, thick mirrors, semi-thick glass for windows, laminated mirrors and glass, and finally embossed mirrors and windowpanes.
 Some of the more famous buildings that Saint-Gobain contributed to during that period were the Crystal Palace in London, Jardin des Plantes, the Grand Palais and adjacent Petit Palais in Paris, and the Milan Central railway station.

 Saint-Gobain merged with another French glass and mirror manufacturer, Saint-Quirin, in the mid-19th century.
 After the merger, the company was able to gain control of 25% of European glass and mirror production (before, it had only controlled 10–15%).
 In response to growing international competition, the company began to establish up new manufacturing facilities in countries without any domestic manufacturers.

 Saint-Gobain cast the glass blanks of some of the largest optical reflecting telescopes of the early 20th century, including the ground-breaking 60 in Hale telescope (online in 1908), the 61-inch (1.54 m) Bosque Alegre telescope built in 1912, for the Argentine National Observatory, directed by Charles D. Perrine, and 100 inch (2.5 m) Hooker telescope (online 1917) at Mount Wilson Observatory (United States), and the 72 in Plaskett telescope (online in 1918) at Dominion Astrophysical Observatory (Canada).

 By the end of the 19th century, Saint-Gobain named the Casa Pellandini “its sole representative and exclusive depositary throughout the Mexican Republic."